 Since it launched in 2014, Bumble has set a high standard for online daters.
 Whitney Wolfe Herd left Tinder to found a dating app that empowered women to take control of their love lives.
-She famously decided to make female users the only ones who can make the first move (that is, send a first message) on the app.
+She famously decided to make female users the only ones who can make the first move (that is, send a first message) in heterosexual matches on the app.

-The app’s features challenged traditional gender roles and pushed straight women to become the deciders in the online dating scene.
+The dating app’s features challenged traditional gender roles and pushed straight women to become the deciders in the online dating scene.

 “Female Bumble users are empowered and ready to make the first move,” said Jess Carbino, Bumble’s in-house sociologist.
 “These women have established careers, experienced love, had families, and know what they want in their next relationship.”

 Less Than 1% of Women on the App are Looking to Hook Up

 Over 100 million people have joined Bumble to see what its innovative matching and communication tools can do.
 To put that in perspective, that’s four times larger than the population of Australia.
 What’s more, over 10% of its users pay for Bumble’s monthly subscription, which costs $9.99, and only 5% of users pay for the Tinder app.
 Bumble prides itself on the quality of its membership base, and it has some impressive numbers to back them up.

 Bumble conducted an internal survey to check in with its users and see where their heads are at.
 The results have validated the online dating app’s underlying theory that putting women in control of the dating experience leads to more meaningful interactions.

 Around 85% of users said they’re on the app because they’re “looking for marriage or a boyfriend/girlfriend.”
 That’s a huge chunk of the membership.
 Granted, the survey is reliant on them honestly reporting their goals, but Bumble is nonetheless thrilled to serve a predominantly relationship-minded audience.